tidota/turtlebot3_wallfollower/README.md

 # Turtlebot3 Wallfollower

-This repository provides a simple wallfollowing program.
+This repository is a simple wallfollowing program for a turtlebot3.
-A turtlebot3 follows the wall in the right by using the scan data.
+By using the scan data, a turtlebot3 follows the wall on the right.

+It works on both the actual hardware and the simulated one.

+## Actual hardware

 Assuming the turtlebot3 has been setup, connect to the robot by SSH and launch the nodes.